annabel-goldman/fairytales4kids/CODEBUILD_SETUP.md

 4. **Check CodeBuild console** to see if a build was triggered
 5. **Check GitHub Actions** to see if your workflow runs on the CodeBuild runner

-## Troubleshooting the 400 Error

-If you're getting a 400 error from CodeBuild, here are the most common causes and solutions:

-### 1. Wrong Event Type
-**Problem:** CodeBuild is receiving `workflow_run` events but expecting `workflow_job` events.

-**Solution:**
-- In your GitHub webhook configuration, make sure you've selected **"Workflow jobs"** event
-- This should send `workflow_job` events instead of `workflow_run` events

-### 2. CodeBuild Project Not Configured for Runners
-**Problem:** The CodeBuild project was created as a regular build project instead of a runner project.

-**Solution:**
-- Delete the current CodeBuild project
-- Create a new project and make sure to select **"Runner project"** as the project type
-- This enables the special GitHub Actions runner functionality

-### 3. Repository Mismatch
-**Problem:** The repository URL in CodeBuild doesn't match your actual repository.

-**Solution:**
-- Verify the repository URL in CodeBuild matches: `https://github.com/annabel-goldman/fairytales4kids`
-- Make sure the GitHub connection is properly established

-### 4. Webhook Configuration Issues
-**Problem:** The webhook is not properly configured for GitHub Actions runners.

-**Solution:**
-- Delete the current webhook in GitHub
-- Recreate it with the correct event types
-- Make sure to select **"Workflow jobs"** as the primary event

 ## Key Differences from Traditional Setup

 ### What's Different: